 Taking A Hike With Your Dog

-Hiking with your best friend is a great way for both of you to get some exercise and enjoy nature.
+Hiking with your best friend is a great way for both of you to get some exercise and enjoy nature at the same time.
 For you, it may be all about the sights, but for your dog, it will be all about the new smells!

 Whether you are hiking at a local park minutes from home or in a National Forest across the country, there are a few basics you need to know first.